 Congratulations, your S-Corp is formed!
 However, your work isn’t done there.
 As an S-Corp, you’re expected to follow a set of rules specific to S-Corps.

-What Are the Rules You Must Follow as an S-Corp?
+What Are the Rules You Must Follow When Accounting For S-Corp?

 Okay, so you’ve formed your S-Corp.
 What is expected of you now?
 Let’s list out the rules that you and your corporation must follow: